mesqueeb/SwiftVsTypeScript/pages/spread.md

   // In Swift you cannot convert an array of parameters back to individual unnamed arguments. print("printer", params.joined(separator: " "))

-	// you can however pass the array to another function that also works with variadic parameters.
+	// you can however pass the array as-is to another function that also works with variadic parameters: printer(params)
-	// in that case you pass it like so: printer(params...)
 }
 ```